skokielibrary/spl-content/_content/annabelle/about--index.markdown

 Saturday: 9 am-6 pm
 Sunday: noon-6 pm

-Can't make it to the building?
+### Can't make it to the building?
 We have options.

 [The Bookmobile] comes to most neighborhoods in Skokie.

-You can have materials [mailed to your home.]
+[Mail delivery] lets you send items right to your doorstep.

-If you are [homebound,] we can deliver to you.
+[Homebound delivery] brings items to your if you are homebound.

-Many resources are [available online,] anytime, anyplace, using your library card.
+[Online resources] make research and learning availbale anytime, anyplace, using your library card.

 ##Contact Us